“Did not our hearts burn within us while he talked to us on the road, while he opened to us the Scriptures?”

 Luke 24:32

-They had hoped Jesus would redeem Israel, and usher in the kingdom of God, but now he was dead.
-The events of Friday were like open wounds on their souls.
+They had hoped Jesus would redeem Israel and usher in the kingdom of God, but now he was dead.
+The events of Friday were like open wounds to their souls.
 Raw and painful.
 Cleopas and his friend decided to go home to Emmaus.
 It was not safe for them to stay in Jerusalem.
 The same people who killed Jesus might start targeting his disciples and followers next.
 Their hopes were crushed with Jesus on Friday.
-What else was there to do, but to go home, and start over?
+What else was there to do but to go home and start over?

-It was an unspoken thing, but the two friends were thankful they had a seven-mile journey ahead of them.
-They needed time to unload their hearts and try to make sense of what had happened.
-As they walked along, a stranger approached and asked what they were talking about and why they looked so sad?
+Although unspoken, the two friends were thankful they had a seven-mile journey ahead of them.
+They needed time to unload their hearts and understand what had happened.
+As they walked, a stranger approached and asked what they were talking about and why they looked so sad.
 They stopped dead in their dusty tracks.
 Really?
-Are you the only stranger in all of Jerusalem who doesn’t know the things that have happened here?
+Are you the only stranger in Jerusalem who doesn’t know what happened here?

 “What Things?”

-The two men looked straight into the stranger’s eyes and answered, ‘The things concerning Jesus of Nazareth.”
-Sensing he wanted to travel on with them, all three turned their shoulders to the road and began to recount all they had seen and heard about Jesus.
+The two men looked into the stranger’s eyes and answered, ‘The things concerning Jesus of Nazareth.”
+Sensing he wanted to travel with them, they began recounting all they had seen and heard about Jesus.
 They were sure he was the Messiah, but then he was delivered to the Romans, and they condemned and crucified him as if he were a criminal.

-Cleopas and his friend kept their gaze fixed on the road as they spoke.
-Burdened by what they had seen on Friday, and afraid to be disappointed again they flatly continued, “Moreover, some women of our company amazed us.
-They were at the tomb early in the morning, and when they did not find his body, they came back saying that they had even seen a vision of angels, who said that he was alive.
+Cleopas and his friend fixed their gaze on the road as they spoke.
+Burdened by what they had seen on Friday and afraid to be disappointed again, they flatly continued, “Moreover, some women of our company amazed us.
+They were at the tomb early in the morning, and when they did not find his body, they came back saying that they had even seen a vision of angels who said that he was alive.
 Some of those who were with us went to the tomb and found it just as the women had said, but him they did not see” (Luke 24:22-24).

 O Foolish and Slow to Believe Hearts!

-If your life has ever imploded, and your hopes were crushed in one fell swoop, you can identify with how these men were feeling.
-There was no category in their minds for a suffering and dying Savior, and because of that, they had no expectation for a resurrection.
+If your life has ever imploded and your hopes were crushed in one fell swoop, you can identify with how these men felt.
+There was no category in their minds for a suffering and dying Savior, and because of that, they did not expect a resurrection.
 They had read the Scriptures one particular way, with one particular outcome in mind their whole lives.
-When it didn’t work out the way they thought it would, they were devastated.
+They were devastated when it didn’t work out the way they thought it would.

-Jesus checked all their Messianic boxes.
-But he was supposed to usher in the kingdom with fireworks and blazing glory, right?
-Heavenly kingdom, in.
-Rome and all of Israel’s enemies, out.
+They were sure Jesus was the Messiah, but wasn’t he supposed to usher in the kingdom with blazing glory?
+They expected the heavenly kingdom to be ushered in; while Rome and all of Israel’s enemies would’ve been crushed.
 Wasn’t that the way it was supposed to go?

 And beginning with Moses…

-In what must’ve been the most amazing Bible lesson ever given, he began with Moses and expounded to them all the Scriptures said about himself.
+In what must’ve been the most amazing Bible lesson ever given, Jesus began with Moses and expounded to them all the Scriptures and what they said about himself.
 Wouldn’t you love to eavesdrop on this conversation?
-We don’t know what he said, but perhaps he began explaining all the ways the Old Testament pointed to Christ.
+We don’t know what he said, but perhaps he began by explaining all the types in the Old Testament and how they all pointed to Christ.
 He might’ve begun like this…

-3. He was the true ark of safety that sinners could enter and escape divine judgment, like Noah (Genesis 6-8).
+- He was the true ark of safety, into which sinners could enter and escape divine judgment, like Noah (Genesis 6-8).

-8. He was the fulfillment of all the offerings described in Leviticus 1-7.
+- He fulfilled all the offerings described in Leviticus 1-7.

-10. He was the true rock that was struck by Moses.
+- He was the true rock that Moses struck.
 His death released the water of life on us (Numbers 20).

-11. He was the bronze serpent raised up in the wilderness that brought healing and life to all who looked upon it (Numbers 21)
+- He was the bronze serpent raised in the wilderness that brought healing and life to all who looked upon it (Numbers 21)

-14. He was resurrected like Jonah, after spending three days in darkness (Jonah 1)
+- He was resurrected like Jonah after spending three days in darkness (Jonah 1)

-For the first time, they saw how all of Scripture pointed to Jesus Christ and that he was the Messiah.
-He had to die, and he had to rise again to fulfill all the law and prophets.
+For the first time, they saw how all Scripture pointed to Jesus Christ and that he was the Messiah.
+He had to die and rise again to fulfill all the law and prophets.

 Hearts on Fire

-By now the sun was beginning to set, and they had reached their destination in Emmaus.
-The stranger indicated that he would keep going, but they begged him to stay and he agreed.
+The sun was setting by now, and they had reached their destination in Emmaus.
+The stranger said he would keep going, but they begged him to stay, and he agreed.
 As they sat around the table to share their meal, the stranger blessed the food, tore apart the bread, and gave them each a piece.
 Cleopas and his friend reached out to take the bread, and at once, they recognized him.
 It was Jesus!
 Then he vanished from their sight.

-Oh, to be a fly on that wall!
 Can you imagine their expressions when their physical eyes caught up with their spiritual ones?
-They had seen the risen Christ and their hearts had been set on fire for all that he showed them of himself in the Scriptures.
-That very hour they headed back to Jerusalem to tell the eleven all that had happened.
+They had seen the risen Christ, and their hearts had been set on fire for all that he showed them of himself in the Scriptures.
+They headed back to Jerusalem to tell the eleven all that had happened that very hour.

 For When We Cannot See

-When trials come, and things happen that don’t align with our expectations, we can be tempted to lose sight of our faith.
-The two foolish friends walked the road to Emmaus in defeat, because they were only interpreting what had happened through their physical eyes.
-But when Jesus came along, he opened their spiritual eyes to see him for who he really was.
-Now their hearts were set ablaze with the good news that Jesus was alive and triumphant over death!
+When trials come and things happen that don’t align with our expectations, we can be tempted to lose sight of our faith.
+The two foolish friends walked the road to Emmaus in defeat because they only interpreted what had happened through their physical eyes.
+But when Jesus came along, he opened their spiritual eyes to see him for who he was.
+Their hearts were set ablaze with the good news that Jesus was alive and triumphant over death!

 What made their hearts burn within them?
-It was finally understanding the Scriptures and how everything pointed to Jesus.
+Finally, they understood the Scriptures and how everything pointed to Jesus.

-When our hearts are broken, and the road before us seems dark, we must more diligently seek to see him in his Word.
-It’s then that we discover, that he’s been walking beside us all along, we just needed eyes to see him.
+When our hearts are broken, and the road before us seems dark, we must seek to see him more diligently in his Word.
+It’s then that we discover that he’s been walking beside us all along; we just need our eyes to see him.

 Because he lives,